• Skip to primary navigation

 Daal

-You can add Spinach/Kale and any other green leafy veg to the Daal towards the end of the cooking time.
-You can also add other vegetables that you like.
-If you do add root veg, they will require more cooking time or you can pre roast them before adding them to the Dal.
+Add any veg you like!
+If you want to add root veg, they will require more cooking time or you can pre roast them before adding them to the Dal.

 Add a fried Egg

-Adding a fried egg to Dal makes it so delicious and also the most comforting meal ever!
+Adding a fried egg to Dal makes it protein rich, delicious and comforting.

 How to serve Moong Masoor Daal